Sandra Clevenger, Professor

 PhD (Spanish) New York University 1987

-Quilting (I have been quilting for close to 20 years.
-I have been a member of the West Michigan Quilter’s Guild and the Thornapple Country Quilter’s quilt bee and have actually won prizes for some of my quilts.
-I have twice taught the Spanish Interim on quilting several times and will be doing it again in Jan.
+- Quilting.
+I have been quilting for some 25 years.
+I have been a member of the West Michigan Quilter’s Guild and the Thornapple Country Quilter’s quilt bee and have won prizes for some of my quilts.
+I have taught the Spanish Interim on quilting several times and will be doing it again in Jan.
 2014.

-I have acted in community theatre and am part of the drama team at my church.
+- I have acted in community theatre and have performed and directed for the drama team at my church.

-I love spending time and spoiling my 4 yr old pug Bebe, who accompanied me to Spain and was often the center of attention.
+- I love spending time with my 4 yr old pug Bebe, who accompanied me to Spain and was often the center of attention.
 We go out walking every day no matter how bad the weather is.

 Spanish-speaking countries visited

-I lived in Spain for 5 years, though not all at once.
+I lived in Spain for several years, though not all at once.
 I lived in Madrid under Franco for a year and a half near the Plaza de España.
 I lived with a family and taught English at a language academy.
 My neighbors were Paco de Lucia’s family and I would often go to bed to the sound of him practicing as there was the typical Spanish patio that connected all of the apartments.
 I later returned to Madrid and lived for a year near the Atocha train station when the new parliamentary government was being formed and another year when I was preparing for my doctoral exams.
 I also lived in Granada for two years and traveled all over Andalucia.
 I have led interims to Spain twice and to Mexico twice.
-I have also visited Puerto Rico with my family.
+I have visited Puerto Rico with my family.
 I directed the program in Oviedo, Spain during the spring semester of 2013 and I visit my daughter and her family in Denia, Spain periodically.